 It's no secret that we LOVE the 7th arrondissement.
 It's the perfect mix of chic elegance, traditional culture and casual cool, not to mention the home of the ultimate Parisian icon – the Eiffel Tower!
 Since many of our apartment rentals are situated in this fabulous neighborhood, and many people find themselves here after visiting the Eiffel Tower, we are happy to share some of our favorite spots on and nearby one of the best streets in the whole area: Rue Saint Dominique.
 We've already shared how awesome the neighboring Rue Cler is for food and shopping, but now it's time to discover why Rue Saint Dominique is worth exploring too!

 Staying with us in the 7th arrondissement and want to get to know your neighborhood as soon as you arrive?
-Then our customized Orientation Tour is perfect for you!
-Dovetailed around your greeting, you’ll discover the local neighborhood and all the best spots, including favorites on Rue Saint Dominique and other top shopping streets in the area.
-Contact our Travel Design Team at email@example.com to find out more!
+Then our Best of Paris In A Day Private Walking Tour is perfect for you!
+Dovetailed around your greeting, you'll discover the local neighborhood and all the best spots, including favorites on Rue Saint Dominique and other top shopping streets in the area.

 Lots of cool French brands have set up shop along rue Saint Dominique, including The Kooples, Claudie Pierlot and Comptoir des Cotonniers, which you can read about in this blog post: 6 French Brands to Make You Feel as Chic as a Parisian.
 Because of the pedestrian lifestyle, there's no shortage of quality shoe stores in Paris; get your kicks at one of four shoe stores on the street.
 Other notable boutiques include: Nina Kaufmann at no.104, An'ge at no.97, Camaïeu at no.87 (affordable basics) and Jacadi at no.107 (children's boutique).
 All the good clothing shops are situated between Avenue Bosquet and Boulevard de la Tour-Maubourg.